-According to World Cargo News, container lessors owned approximately 45% of the total worldwide container fleet of 31.2 million TEU as of January 2012.
-The percentage of leased containers utilized by shipping lines ranged from 39% to 54% from 1980 through 2012 and may increase in the next few years, given limited access to credit and competing needs for capital expenditures by our customers.
+According to World Cargo News, container lessors owned approximately 48% of the total worldwide container fleet of 32.9 million TEU as of January 2013.
+The percentage of leased containers utilized by shipping lines ranged from 39% to 54% from 1980 through 2013 and may increase in the next few years, given limited access to credit and competing needs for capital expenditures by our customers.
 Given the uncertainty and variability of export volumes and the fact that shipping lines have difficulty in accurately forecasting their container requirements at different ports, the availability of containers for lease significantly reduces a shipping line's need to purchase and maintain excess container inventory.
 In addition, leasing a portion of their total container fleets enables shipping lines to serve their manufacturer and retailer customers better by:

-- increasing their flexibility to manage the availability and location of containers; - increasing their ability to meet peak demand requirements, particularly prior to holidays such as Christmas and Chinese New Year; and - reducing their capital expenditures.
+- increasing their flexibility to manage the availability and location of containers; - increasing their ability to meet peak demand requirements, particularly prior to holidays such as Christmas and Chinese New Year; and - · reducing their capital expenditures.

 While international containerized trade grew rapidly and was consistently positive for the twenty-six years through 2007, there was a global financial crisis and recession during the second half of 2008, which continued through 2009.
 With virtually no new standard dry freight containers manufactured from the fourth quarter of 2008 through the end of 2009, we estimate that the world container fleet declined by approximately 4% in 2009 as a result of the continued retirement of older containers in the ordinary course.
 During this period, container manufacturers lost up to 60% of their skilled workers due to long shutdowns.
 The difficulties manufacturers faced in hiring and training new workers limited their production capacity throughout 2010 and full production capacity only resumed in 2011.
-However, we have observed since 2011 that many shipping lines are still seeking to strengthen their respective balance sheets, and therefore may not have the required capital budget to purchase all of the new containers they are expected to need in 2013.
-Based on industry analyst reports, we expect new container production to be 2.7 million TEU in 2013 compared to 2.5 million TEU in 2012, and lessors are expected to purchase 70% or more of total production in 2013 compared to 65% in 2012.
-Furthermore, we expect to see strong replacement demand, vessel capacity growth of approximately 10% and cargo volume growth of approximately 4-6% in 2013.
+However, we have observed since 2011 that many shipping lines are still seeking to strengthen their respective balance sheets, and therefore may not have the required capital budget to purchase all of the new containers they are expected to need in 2014.
+Based on industry analyst reports, we expect new dry freight container production to be 2.2 million TEU in 2014 compared to 2.3 to 2.4 million TEU in 2013 and, lessors are expected to purchase 50% to 55% of total production in 2014 compared to slightly more than 50% in 2013.
+Furthermore, we expect to see solid replacement demand combined with growth due to vessel delivery of approximately 1.6 million TEU, vessel capacity growth equal to approximately 9% of current capacity and cargo volume growth of approximately 4% to 5%.